• Skip to primary navigation

 Mariska Ramondino

-This Italian fig cake is deliciously filled with walnuts and lemon-zested for a perfectly balanced yeast cake that doubles as a weekend breakfast treat to share with coffee and friends.
+This Italian dried fig cake is deliciously filled with pockets of dried figs, chopped walnuts and perfectly balanced with lemon zest.
+A yeast cake that doubles as a weekend breakfast treat to share with coffee and friends.

 Print Recipe Pin Recipe Rate this Recipe